dscardoso/dscardoso.github.io/_pages/about.md

 The consequences of royalty relief programs in the oil industry :   _with Julien Daubanes, Saraly Andrade de Sá, Erik Katovich, and Pritam Saha_

-The Effects of a Targeted Price Ceiling On Crude Oil Exports in the Hotelling Model : _with Stephen Salant and Julien Daubanes_
+The effects of a targeted price ceiling on crude oil exports in the Hotelling model : _with Stephen Salant and Julien Daubanes_

 Fuel cost pass-through in commercial aviation